What Do You Know About Macaw Asthma? It’s Really A Thing.

 You might have to take the toys away from the bird and play with them yourself until the bird gets interested have you tried any of these training techniques?

+Also, toys in a bird’s cage are the furniture in your bird’s home.
 Not all toys need to or will be chewed up, they act as comfort pieces.

-Some to be sat beside or behind for a safe, quiet area, another to snuggle against at bed time.
+Some to be sat beside or behind for a safe, quiet area, another to snuggle against at bedtime.

 An empty cage is stressful to a parrot, so don’t take them out just because they are not being destroyed.